 Tiffany is a New Orleans native and graduate of the Academy of the Sacred Heart (’90).
 She earned her BA in Communicative Disorders from The University of Alabama (’94) and MS in Speech Language Pathology from Nova Southeastern University (’97).
 She began her career in South Florida with continuation in Southern California and North Texas.

 When families are told that their child has Duchenne, the world stops.
 Tiffany’s son, Wil, was diagnosed with Duchenne in 2007.
 She was confirmed as a Carrier for Duchenne in 2008.
-From Duchenne, she has earned to live – to live in and for the moment every single day.
+From Duchenne, she has learned to live – to live in and for the moment every single day.
 Duchenne challenges us to think and do things differently.
 Her twenty plus year career as a school based Speech-Language Pathologist has inspired her to cultivate communicative environments that foster the social and emotional well-being of people.
 Tiffany resides in Dallas with her husband, son, and daughter.

 Kylee Groon joined CureDuchenne in January 2017 as Community Engagement Manager.
 Her role at the organization is to work with Duchenne families near and far to build supportive relationships between them and the organization.
 She is responsible for engaging Duchenne families, further connecting them to their communities.
 With the support of Duchenne families all over the nation, CureDuchenne continues to assist in finding a treatment for all boys living with Duchenne muscular dystrophy.